 Here are a few steps to consider.

-- Learn Your Risks: The next time there’s heavy rain, notice how water runs off from the surfaces around your home, such as your driveway.
-This will give you an idea of the areas of your home that are at the highest risk so you can contact a professional for dry-proofing services.
+- Learn Your Risks: The next time there’s heavy rain, notice how water runs off the surfaces around your home, such as your driveway.
+This will give you an idea of the areas of your home at the highest risk so you can contact a professional for dry-proofing services.

-- Make Sure You’re Covered: Your homeowners insurance policy (or property owners insurance if renters) will very likely not provide coverage for flood damage.
+- Make Sure You’re Covered: Your homeowners insurance policy (or property owners insurance if renters) will likely not provide coverage for flood damage.
 You’ll either need to buy an additional policy or buy a flood insurance policy through the National Flood Insurance Program.
 Ask your insurance agent about your flood protection options, and be aware of high deductibles.

 - Prepare Your Home: Consider installing a sump pump or foundation vents.
-A sump pump can be used to remove flood water from your basement, while foundation vents help force water through your home, rather than the water accumulating and causing flood damage.
+A sump pump can remove flood water from your basement, while foundation vents help force water through your home, rather than the water accumulating and causing flood damage.
 Remember that just a few inches of water can do a lot of damage!

 Home Flood Mitigation

 The Federal Emergency Management Association, or FEMA, estimates that homeowners can eventually save four times the amount of money they spend on mitigation if a flood occurs.

 Talk to a licensed contractor and/or electrician to learn other ways to reduce the risk of a future flood, and to get your home back to normal faster if a flood takes place.